 Bond funds up close

 While bond mutual funds have been around longer, bond ETFs are growing in popularity.
-Since the first U.S.-listed bond ETF was launched in 2002, bond ETFs have quickly accumulated roughly $400 billion in assets—although that is still just a fraction of the $3.3 trillion bond mutual fund market.2
+Since the first US-listed bond ETF was launched in 2002, bond ETFs have accumulated over $540 billion in assets—although that is still a fraction of the $3 trillion bond mutual fund market.2

 Bond ETFs are similar to bond mutual funds in that both hold a basket of individual bonds and are professionally managed, either passively (the fund attempts to mirror the performance of a bond index or benchmark) or actively (the fund attempts to outperform a bond index or benchmark).
 To date, most bond ETFs are passively managed.